accurate, reliable, and useful measurements of RF power in the forward

 Transmission Measurement and Correction:

 dB form of the measurement equation is presented below.
 In dB

 form power measurements in dBm can be used directly.
 In linear

 of the equations.

 Linear form of the solution

 L is the liner transmission gain or loss

-the linear transmission
+the linear transmission tracking correction;

 c is the linear measured

 a is the linear measured forward